-When the Prophet (saw) first received revelation, he was not asked to give call people to a new faith as individuals.
-The revelation was for a nation, community or polity to accept and reorient their entire collective way of life.
+When the Messenger (saw) first received revelation, he was not asked to call people to a new faith as individuals.
+The revelation was for his nation, community or polity to accept and reorient their entire collective way of life (deen).

-After he was commanded to do so, he focused on the tribal leaders, those whom society trusted and would follow should they change the collective way of life, influentials who thus could collectively reorient society - as opposed to individuals who would personally agree with him whilst society still continued with their existing way of life.
+From the outset he was commanded to focus on the tribal leaders, elites and influentials, those whom society trusted and would follow should they change the collective way of life, influentials who thus could collectively reorient society - as opposed to individuals who would personally agree with him whilst society still continued with their existing way of life.

-Bilal (ra) was an Ethiopian slave who under the authority of Ummayah bin Khalaf, one of the biggest enemies of Islam.
-He was one of the first companions to embrace Islam.
-He was also one those whom their leaders tortured severely for their new faith.
+Bilal (ra) was an Ethiopian slave living under the authority and control of Ummayah bin Khalaf, one of the biggest enemies of Islam.
+He was one of the early companions who embraced Islam.
+He was also one of those whom their leaders tortured for their new faith.

-Abu Bakr wanted to relieve him from this torture; he bought him from Ummayah and gave him his freedom.
-Bilal then became one of the great characters in Islam and he is labelled Mu'adhin al-Rasul (the Messenger's prayer caller).
+Abu Bakr (ra) wanted to relieve him from this torture; he purchased him from Ummayah and gave him his freedom.
+Bilal then became one of the great characters in Islam, labelled Mu'adhin al-Rasul (the Messenger's prayer caller).

 Bilal's Conversion Story

-When the Prophet received the revelation in Mecca and started calling the tribal leaders, such as Ummayah, Bilal's master, the leaders got angry and wanted to get rid of his dawa.
-In one of the leaders' councils discussing the dawa of the Prophet (saw), Bilal (ra) overheard his master talking about a man claiming that there is only one God.
-Bilal (ra) was inspired by the idea of one God and was yearning to meet the Messenger (saw).
-(Khalid Thabit, Rijal Hawlar-Rasul, pp. 60-63)
+When the Messenger (saw) received revelation in Mecca and started calling the tribal leaders and elites to Islam, this included Ummayah bin Khalaf who was Bilal's master.
+In one of the leaders' gatherings they sought to discuss the Messenger's call.
+Bilal (ra) overheard his master talking about a man claiming that there is only one God.
+Bilal (ra) was inspired by the idea of one God and yearned to meet the Messenger (saw).
+(Khalid Thabit, Rijal Hawl al-Rasul, pp. 60-63)

 One day, the Messenger (saw) was sitting in the cave with Abu Bakr (ra) while Bilal (ra) was pasturing around the cave.
-The Prophet (saw) asked him for milk and he approved.
-The Milk miraculously, which is generally enough for one person, so much increased; something amazed Bilal (ra).
+The Messenger (saw) asked him for some milk which he provided.
+The milk was enough for one person but it was miraculously increased; something that surprised Bilal (ra).

 Ibn Asakir narrates: